-- invoke expulsion. - Failure to report to a teacher or administrator knowledge of actions or plans of another student whose actions or plans, if carried out, could result in harm to another person(s) or damage to property - Any parties involved in an incident are expected to refrain from any behavior that may be seen as intimidation, threatening, coercion, or retaliation against any person/s involved.
-All parties involved automatically assume the right to protection against any form of retaliation.
+- Violation of the substance abuse policy. - Involvement in any manner of crime or criminal activity. - Failing to report to a teacher or administrator knowledge of actions or plans of another student whose actions or plans, if carried out, could result in physical or emotional harm (like bullying, intimidation, public humiliation, hazing, etc.) to another person(s) or damage to SFHS or another's property - Intimidation, threatening, coercion, or retaliation against any person(s) implied or substantiated